 Figure 3-1 General approach for compiling a spatial emission inventory

 First, an emissions inventory for point sources should be compiled for which various different data sources are available.
-In general, for many European countries, the best starting point is the European Pollutant Release and Transfer Register (E‐PRTR) database, which was established by Regulation 166/266/EC of 18 January 2006.
-It should be noted that E-PRTR is based on data officially submitted by national competent authorities, and so internal national contact points will be able to provide point source data.
-In other countries, many industrial point sources and their emission reports are similarly available through the relevant national or regional competent authorities, especially for those countries that are Parties to the UNECE Aarhus Convention PRTR protocol.
-In order to obtain a comprehensive point source emissions inventory, the E-PRTR or other point source emissions should however be combined with emissions stemming from point sources that are regulated but for which there are no annual emissions reporting requirements and from point sources for sites or pollutants not reported or regulated.
+For EU Member States, the best starting point is the dataset on Industrial Emissions Reporting under the Industrial Emissions Directive 2010/75/EU and the European Pollutant Release and Transfer Register Regulation 166/2006/EC.
+A combined dataset is available from the European Environment Agency (EEA) from the European Industrial Emissions Portal (https://industry.eea.europa.eu/), contains the location and details for larger industrial facilities in Europe, as well as data on releases and transfers of regulated substances to different environmental compartments including air.
+However, it should be noted that the European dataset is constructed based on national reported data, so also internal national contact points will be able to provide these point source data.
+In non-EU Member States, many industrial point sources and their emission reports are similarly available through the relevant national or regional competent authorities, especially for those countries that are Parties to the UNECE Aarhus Convention PRTR protocol.
+In order to obtain a comprehensive point source emissions inventory, the point source emissions should however be combined with emissions stemming from point sources that are regulated but for which there are no annual emissions reporting requirements and from point sources for sites or pollutants not reported or regulated.
 In section 3.1 a specific method for compiling point source data is described.

 In a second step, the shares of releases from diffuse sources should be determined.
 The point source emissions compiled in the first step should not exceed national total emissions reported under LRTAP Convention, which include all anthropogenic emissions occurring in the geographical area of the country (large point sources, linear and area sources).
 However, due to inconsistent reporting under different reporting obligations and due to different sector classification systems, point source emissions might exceed the national totals.
 Therefore, linking national point source data and national total emissions turns out to be a challenging task: computation of diffuse emissions is not as straightforward as a simple subtraction per sector.
 In section 3.2 some guidance to develop a subtraction methodology for diffuse emissions to air is outlined.

 Once the national diffuse emission totals are determined per source category, a gridding methodology for each category should be developed.
 National emission estimates will need to be disaggregated across the national spatial area using a proxy spatial dataset, according to a common basic principle which can be presented in a straightforward formula that refers to the specific proxy spatial dataset.
 The methods used can range in quality from Tier 3 to Tier 1 depending on the appropriateness of the spatial activity data being used.
-An extensive description of the basic principle and the different methodologies is provided in section 3.3.
-Further sectoral guidance is given and some examples are listed.
+An extensive description of the basic principle and the different methodologies is provided in section 3.3, including sectoral guidance.

-Finally, different spatial features need to be combined, in order to obtain a spatially disaggregated emissions map.
+Finally, different spatial features need to be combined, to obtain a spatially disaggregated emissions map.
 Information on how this could be done is provided in section 3.4.

 Compiling point source data